RePIC: Reinforced Post-Training for Personalizing Multi-Modal Language Models: Additional Experimental Configurations

 \subsection{Details On Retrieval Setting}

 Following the previous work~\cite{hao2024remember}, for a retrieval setting, we first utilize a database of image, text pairs representing user-specific concepts.
 Given database images, each image is first processed using a pre-trained CLIP~\cite{radford2021learning} encoder to obtain visual embeddings.
 Then, for a given query image and its corresponding textual instructions, YOLO-World~\cite{cheng2024yolo} is employed to detect regions of interest.
 Thus, cropped images are encoded into embeddings, and by computing Euclidean distances between these embeddings and pre-stored embeddings, the most relevant reference images are retrieved from the database.
+Our database is composed of key-value pairs for all concepts, where each concept is associated with an image and corresponding textual information.
+Then, similar to skip-retrieval, the reference image is retrieved from the database.
+A detector first generates region proposals from the query image, and then reference images are retrieved with their texts by selecting the top-K samples from the database with high CLIP image cosine similarities.